Possible quantum liquid crystal phases of helium monolayers: Abstract

 \section{Abstract}

 The second-layer phase diagrams of $^4$He and $^3$He adsorbed on graphite are investigated.
-Intrinsically rounded specific-heat anomalies are observed at 1.4 K and 0.9 K, respectively, over extended density regions in between the liquid and incommensurate solid phases.
-They are identified to anomalies associated with Kosterlitz-Thouless-Halperin-Nelson-Young type two-dimensional melting.
-The prospected low temperature phase (C2 phase) is either a commensurate quantum solid containing $\it{zero}$-$\it{point~defectons}$ or a $\it{quantum~hexatic}$~phase with quasi bond-orientational order.
-In any case, this would be the first atomic realization of $\it{quantum~liquid~crystal}$, a new state of matter.
-From the large enhancement of the melting temperature over $^3$He, we propose to assign the observed anomaly of $^4$He-C2 phase at 1.4 K to the hypothetical supersolid or superhexatic transition.
+Intrinsically rounded specific-heat anomalies are observed at 1.4 and 0.9 K, respectively, over extended density regions in between the liquid and incommensurate solid phases.
+They are identified to anomalies associated with the Kosterlitz-Thouless-Halperin-Nelson-Young type two-dimensional melting.
+The prospected low temperature phase (C2 phase) is a commensurate phase or a $\textit{quantum~hexatic}$~phase with quasi-bond-orientational order, both containing $\textit{zero}$-$\textit{point}$ defectons.
+In either case, this would be the first atomic realization of the $\textit{quantum~liquid~crystal}$, a new state of matter.
+From the large enhancement of the melting temperature over $^3$He, we propose to assign the observed anomaly of $^4$He\,-C2 phase at 1.4 K to the hypothetical supersolid or superhexatic transition.

 Quantum~liquid~crystal (QLC) is a novel state of matter in nature.
-It is quantum liquid with partially broken rotational and/or translational symmetries and, from another perspective, it is solid with fluidity (or superfluidity) even at $T =$ 0.
+It is a quantum phase with partially broken rotational and/or translational symmetries and fluidity (or superfluidity) even at $T =$ 0.
 The electronic nematic phase, which is conceptually one of the QLCs, is recently being studied in a variety of materials~\cite{Fradkin2010ARCMP,Frey1994PRB}.
 Atomic or molecular QLCs are more intuitive and direct quantum counterparts of classical liquid~crystal.
-In the case of bosonic systems, one of the hallmarks of QLC is supersolidity.
-Recently the search for supersolidity has intensively been made in bulk solid $^4$He~\cite{Andreev1969JETP,Kim2004Nature,*Kim2012PRL,Balibar2008JP,*Vekhov2014PRL,*SScomment} and is proposed in cold atoms or molecules trapped in optical lattices~\cite{Boninsegni2012RMP}.
+In bosonic systems, superfluid QLC or supersolidity is also expected.
+Recently the latter possibility has intensively been explored in bulk solid $^4$He~\cite{Andreev1969JETP,Kim2004Nature,*Kim2012PRL,Balibar2008JP,*Vekhov2014PRL,*cSScomment}, and the former is proposed in cold dipolar molecule gases in two dimensions (2D)~\cite{Wu2016SciRep}.
 The predicted stripe phase of superfluid $^3$He in slab geometry is a candidate for fermionic QLC~\cite{Vorontsov2007PRL,Levitin2013Science}.
 However, all previous experimental attempts to detect atomic or molecular QLCs have not yet been successful or still are under debate.